kbulutozler/blog-website/index.md

   - misogyny can contain common namecalling terms but not necessarily

 The idea is that if we use datasets together, the classifier will benefit from variety of samples and robustness will increase.
 For example, twitter dataset has several samples that is actually racist, but the slang used in these samples is not commonly seen in the majority of the twitter dataset.
 Let’s say that particular slang exists in facebook and/or forum datasets.
 When the classifier is trained in all of the datasets, meaning the classifier is exposed to that particular slang more than the twitter data has, and when the classifier is tested on twitter dataset, it’s expected that its chances to detect that particular racist samples will increase.

-Three methods are considered for training classifiers for prediction in multiple domains:
-- Single
-  - 1 classifier is fine-tuned for each domain
-  - This is basically the simple approach above
-  - This will be comparison baseline
-- Joint
-  - 1 classifier is fine-tuned on the combined training data from all domains
-- Joint + Single
-  - A joint classifier is fine-tuned
-  - 1 single classifier for each domain is initialized by using parameters of the joint classifier
-  - Those single classifiers are fine-tuned

 ### Data